top of page

 Sponsorship of our annual Messiah performance benefits us in so many ways:

+It has made music making in 2022 in the premiere venue of Hereford Cathedral, whilst battling with the legacy of Covid-19 just a little easier.
 We can continue our “Sing for Fun” Choral Workshops and keep them free for those under 25.
 The workshops offer non-auditioned singers a chance to work with a professional conductor and accompanist, allowing them to participate in large scale choral works, which would otherwise be unavailable to them.
 The workshops also offer valuable paid experience for the young professional singers who perform the solo roles.

 We are keeping our ticket prices, for the upcoming season unchanged, despite anticipated increases in all areas of expenditure.
 We have also chosen not to increase our annual chorus membership fee.

+We continue to offer up to two free concert tickets for young people under the age of 16 when they are accompanied by a ticket purchasing adult.
 All these things help Hereford Choral Society continue to share its music making.
 Our aim is to make performing and listening to major choral works as widely accessible as possible thus helping to keep the great British choral tradition alive.

-Hereford Choral Society photographs copyright Michael Whitefoot
+photograph copyright Michael Whitefoot

 Blackfriars Rose Garden Gates, Hereford